Dua Lipa Looks Drop-Dead Gorgeous Wearing Cut-Out Thong Dress During Exotic Vacation

 In the first shot, Lipa was captured sporting an over-the-shoulder pose in front of an exotic backdrop.
 She raised one hand to her head and gazed directly at the camera lens.

 In the next slide, the British singer was snapped with her model boyfriend, Anwar Hadid.
 The 21-year-old wore a long-sleeved blue shirt that featured a Mickey Mouse doodle.
 He opted for a black tie and matching pants to complete his ensemble.
 Hadid wrapped his arm around her waist while Lipa placed her hand around his neck.
-The duo looked at each other in the eye and appeared to be enjoying some quality time together overseas.
+The duo looked each other in the eye and appeared to be enjoying some quality time together overseas.

 In the third frame, Lipa stood at the end of a long wooden table with decorative leaves and plates on top.
-The songstress was photographed from behind, giving fans an eyeful from behind.
+The songstress was photographed from behind, giving fans an eyeful.

 "So happy to see you this happy," one user wrote.